Amee27/reward-calculator/README.md

 ## Overview

-Rewards Calculator is a standalone application which provides the functionality to calculate customer's reward points.
+Rewards Calculator is an API which provides the functionality to calculate customer's reward points.